The Sub-Antarctic Islands of Australia and New Zealand

 Please note: All itineraries are subject to weather, local conditions and final approval by the relevant authorities.

-Price includes: Voyage with accommodation as booked, including all meals, shore excursions, lectures and services of expedition team, day by day bird checklist, overnight hotel pre-cruise with dinner and breakfast, group transfers hotel/ship, ship/airport.
+Price includes: Voyage with accommodation as booked, including all meals, tea/coffee, shore excursions, lectures and services of the onboard expedition team, day by day bird and mammal checklist, transfers hotel to ship, ship to airport.

 Spirit of Enderby (Prof Khromov) Russian, former research vessel carrying up to 54 passengers.
 Officers and crew professional and friendly.
 Western expedition staff.
 Comfortable with good food.
 A real expedition feel.
 All cabins with portholes or windows.
 The most pioneering expedition vessel currently out on the oceans, she often conducts voyages of true exploration and is also one of the last of the well-loved “Molchanov’ class of ships.